aayla-secura/tes-0MQ/README.md

   3        10      3       ==>  UNRESOLVED [1, 2, 1, 3]
 ```

+##### Coincidence vector flags
-The highest two (or three) bits of the first element are reserved for
+The highest three bits of the first element are reserved for flags as
-flags as follows:
+follows:

  * `bit[7]` **UNRESOLVED**:
    * consecutive events each within less than `<window>` delay from